KMaskell/Farewill_Task/README.md

 * What went well?
 * What could have gone better?
 * Is there anything particular you'd like to come back and improve if you had time?
 Why?

+I used Ruby to complete this challenge because this is the primary language taught at Makers Academy the past few months, and therefore my current strength.
+If I had more time I'd love to tackle this challenge in JavaScript to hone my JS skills.
+Infact, I think I'll do this next to hone my JS and keep my Github green!

+I used string interpolation for clause 3.
+This felt like the best way to return the string with variable beneficiary and gift values.